Change Data Capture (CDC)¶

 on d.id = s.id and d.__timestamp between s.__valid_from and s.__valid_to

-Keys and __key
+Keys and __key¶

 - Preferred: produce a stable

-in your SELECTs (e.g., UDF that hashes business keys). - Alternative: configure
+__keyin your SELECTs (e.g., UDF that hashes business keys). - Alternative: configure

 Tip